pkurremula/cloud-recipes/terraform/gcp/gce/simple/README.md

 * `zone` - The zone where the instance will be located.
 * `network_interface` - The network attached to the instance.

+This recipe produces the following resources and functions:

+* A GCE instance.

 **NOTE: This creates a resource in GCP after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup